The Link Between OCD And Eating Disorders

 Shared traits: Obsessions, compulsions, and eating behaviors

 People with eating disorders may have obsessive thoughts about food intake, body weight, and body image, similar to OCD obsessions.
 Repetitive behaviors in OCD, like checking and washing, may mirror the ritualistic behaviors seen in anorexia nervosa and bulimia nervosa.
 For example, someone with anorexia may obsessively count calories, similar to how someone with OCD might check their locks multiple times.
-Both disorders involve behaviors that reduce anxiety but can become highly disruptive.
+Both OCD and eating disorders involve behaviors that reduce anxiety but can become highly disruptive.

-OCD symptoms and eating disorders may feed into each other, creating a difficult cycle to break.
+OCD and eating disorders may feed into each other, creating a difficult cycle to break.
 You may see compulsive behaviors related to eating and body image, further linking the two conditions.

 Co-occurrence of OCD and eating disorders